 Course Update Control

 New discoveries, advancements in research and development, new materials – all of these lead to the need for updates to your learning management system content.
 Not just that, but there will be system-wide updates and patches that address functionality, flow, security, and other considerations within the LMS itself.
 To comply with 24 CFR Part 11, you must have strong version control so that course updates and system updates can be communicated to learners.

 A lot of attention is paid to authorization for logging in, but security threats can also be present if a user leaves their login unattended.
 Both cyberattacks and in-person threats can compromise data security in these instances.
 Make sure that the LMS you choose uses automatic timeouts.
 These will automatically log any user out after a specified period of inactivity, helping to reduce the chance that a user’s account could be hijacked.

 Similar to automatic timeouts, make sure that the LMS you choose requires users to periodically reenter their passwords during a session.
 This helps eliminate the possibility that an account might be compromised and ensures identity during a learning session.
 You should be able to configure the interval between login and re-authorization through the system’s control panel for compliance with 21 CFR Part 11.

 Making Your Decision

-We’ve covered some of the most important considerations for life sciences companies searching for a new LMS that conforms to the mandates set out in 21 CFR Part 11.
-The right LMS will ensure that you’re in-line with federal requirements, but also ensure your learners have a seamless experience, and that your administrators have the tools they need to ensure a positive user outcome.
+We’ve covered some of the most important considerations for life sciences companies searching for a new LMS that conforms to the mandates in 21 CFR Part 11.
+The right LMS will ensure that you’re in line with federal requirements but also ensure your learners have a seamless experience and that your administrators have the tools they need to ensure a positive user outcome.